devjokes/devjokes.github.io/README.md

 **How did the doctor revive the developer?** The dev wasn't responsive so the doc picked him up by his bootstraps.

 Dev1 saw a strange JavaScript function & asked, "What is this?".
 Dev2 responded, "I don't know.
 I would've called you, but I was in a bind".

+**Why do C# and Java developers keep breaking their keyboards?** Because they use a strongly typed language.